jmhodges/levigo/README.md

 ## Caveats

 Comparators and WriteBatch iterators must be written in C in your own library.
-This is slightly better when you realize you'll have the LevelDB C API available to your in your client package by including levigo and its build.
+This is not quite as much of a pain in the ass when you realize you'll have the LevelDB C API available to your in your client package by including levigo and its build.